MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/ios.md

 ### Enable push notifications on your application

- Open Xcode to enable push notifications on your application.
-In the project editor, choose your target and click **Capabilities**.
+ In XCode's project editor, choose your target and click **Capabilities**.
 In the **Push Notifications** section, click the switch to turn it from OFF to ON.
 ![enable-push-capability](images/ios-enable-push-capability.png)

 [!include[](apns-setup.md)]

-For more information refer to the [Apple documentation](http://help.apple.com/xcode/mac/current/#/dev11b059073).
+For more information, refer to the [Apple documentation](http://help.apple.com/xcode/mac/current/#/dev11b059073).

 ## 2. Add Mobile Center Push to your app